What to expect at a funeral arrangement

 When you book your appointment, you’ll be given a date and time, as well as the name of who you’ll be meeting with.

-If you choose to meet with us in one of our funeral homes, you’ll be welcomed by one of our funeral arrangers or funeral directors.
+When you arrive at the funeral home, you’ll be welcomed by one of our funeral arrangers or funeral directors, who’ll be wearing a face covering and following social distancing guidelines.
 We want you to feel as comfortable as possible, so feel free to bring along a family member or a friend if you’d like.

 There is no such thing as a normal funeral arrangement, you can take as much or as little time as you need, and don’t worry if you can’t make all of the decisions straight away, your funeral director will be able to guide you through everything you’ll need to think about, decide and do.